In this section, you will explore the following questions:

 One example of how basic and applied science can work together to solve practical problems occurred after the discovery of DNA structure led to an understanding of the molecular mechanisms governing DNA replication.
 Strands of DNA, unique in every human, are found in our cells, where they provide the instructions necessary for life.
 During DNA replication, DNA makes new copies of itself, shortly before a cell divides.
 Understanding the mechanisms of DNA replication enabled scientists to develop laboratory techniques that are now used to identify genetic diseases.
 Without basic science, it is unlikely that applied science would exist.

 Another example of the link between basic and applied research is the Human Genome Project, a study in which each human chromosome was analyzed and mapped to determine the precise sequence of DNA subunits and the exact location of each gene.
-(The gene is the basic unit of heredity; an individual’s complete collection of genes is his or her genome.)
+(The gene is the basic unit of heredity represented by a specific DNA segment that codes for a functional molecule.)
 Other less complex organisms have also been studied as part of this project in order to gain a better understanding of human chromosomes.
 The Human Genome Project (Figure 1.9) relied on basic research carried out with simple organisms and, later, with the human genome.
 An important end goal eventually became using the data for applied research, seeking cures and early diagnoses for genetically related diseases.

 While research efforts in both basic science and applied science are usually carefully planned, it is important to note that some discoveries are made by serendipity, that is, by means of a fortunate accident or a lucky surprise.
 Penicillin was discovered when biologist Alexander Fleming accidentally left a petri dish of Staphylococcus bacteria open.
 An unwanted mold grew on the dish, killing the bacteria.
 The mold turned out to be Penicillium, and a new antibiotic was discovered.
 Even in the highly organized world of science, luck—when combined with an observant, curious mind—can lead to unexpected breakthroughs.